 Paying for your teacher to get a certain amount of meals delivered to her door would be amazing!
 Busy teachers = no time to grocery shop and meal plan.
 This solves it for them, in a really yummy way!
 Learn more about Blue Apron HERE.

-I’d suggest gifting them a card from a restaurant, the movies, or stores they wouldn’t normally shop at, but are still useful (like Home Depot).
+An Amazon gift card is always appreciated but gifting them a card from a restaurant, the movies, or stores they wouldn’t normally shop at, but are still useful (like Home Depot) is a good ideas too.
 If you give a Wal-Mart or Office Max card, of course your teacher will still love it, but will just use it for classroom supplies for your kid.
 Gift the card in a cute, handmade wallet and technically, it’s like you’re gifting TWO things in one!

 3rd Rose Funny Mug // $12.50

 Most teachers I know need coffee, tea, or soda to keep them going through the long days.
 Get her an awesome mug that will give her a chuckle every time she sees it.
 Which will be a lot.

 She will be writing a ton of notes and to-do lists.
 Apples and rulers don’t need to be on every single thing she owns.